ariga/atlas/doc/md/guides/orms/efcore.md

 ### Configuration

-Navigate to the `TodoApi` folder, create a new file named `atlas.hcl` with the following contents:
+Navigate to the `TodoApi` folder and create a new file named `atlas.hcl` with the following contents:

 ```hcl
 data "external_schema" "ef" {